-there was a tor road that had single house on both side .
-Some house were big. bedroom houses.
-In the tor road, you would kids playing on their prontiginals.
-Teenagers usould be playing societ on the for rouds using 2 back stones as goal pasts and everytime a car passed by we would have to remove the bricks and put them back.
-On my frontyard they used to be small stones instead, as a lawn.
-Thiere was q tall gence that was about 9 st long protecting the house If you would inside the pence there was a lown in grant of the house which was sprounded by clower pots gill of clowers.
+My neighbourhood back in my country there loos & tar road that had single house on both side .
+Some house were Big. nouse on corri side some nouse were sig. and fancy some were just small 3 bedroom houses in the tor road you would kids playing on their prontigitals Teenagers usould be playing soccer on the for roads using 2 back stones as goal pasts and everytime a car passed by we would have to remove the bricks and put them back.
+On my frontyard they we usould be small stones instead of a lawn.
+There was a tall sence that was about was 9 tall sence that was about 9st long protecting the pouse if you would inside the perice there was a lown in pront of the pouse which was sprounded by clower pots full of clowers.
 We lived in a three bedroomed regular tipuse.
 Inside the house there was a kitchen, living room and 3 bedrooms.
-When you walked inside you would usalk into the kitchen first and then the living rom followed by a hall way the that had bedrooms on each side washrooms burg time you would wilk inside the house you would smell moms cooking In Zimbabue there are no basements and the houses are made of bricks.
-It was my javancite to be because 1 jet
+When you walked inside you would usall into the kitchen first and then the living rom followed by a hall way the that bedrooms on each side and a the house you would smell moms cooking the Lingbabure there are no basements and my javancite to be because 1 fet confortable around my house.

-Vocabulary demonstrates knowledge of irregular spelling patterns (e.g., knife, pneumonia) Knowledge of uses a greater variety of academic and content area vocabulary words • uses descriptive words in a variety of contexts, including for academic purposes (e.g. Word choice a science experiment, an event in history; Marie Antoinette was terrified when the - Word angry mob approached Versailles.) enrichment uses high and low frequency affixes and roots attempts word choice enrichment (e.g., use of a thesaurus) Sentence structure; Sentence Structure punctuation attempts complex sentences punctuation attempts direct and indirect speech (e.g., "I study English," said Luis.
+Vocabulary • demonstrates knowledge of irregular spelling patterns (e.g., knife, pneumonia) Knowledge of uses a greater variety of academic and content area vocabulary words • uses descriptive words in a variety of contexts, including for academic purposes - Word choice (e.g. a science experiment, an event in history; Marie Antoinette was terrified - Word when the angry mob approached Versailles.) enrichment uses high and low frequency affixes and roots attempts word choice enrichment (e.g., use of a thesaurus)

+Sentence structure; Sentence Structure punctuation punctuation attempts complex sentences attempts direct and indirect an each (a.e.
+"Latural.
+Exclict " acid, twick the acid - attempts direct and indirect speech (e.g., "I study English," said Luis.
 He said he studies at this school.)
-Punctuation uses commas for a variety of purposes attempts quotation mechanics Form; organization; writes notes using a model, template or graphic organizer content uses the 5Ws to explain an aspect of daily life or a current event can provide personal background information on work, education, and skills (e.g., strengths, weaknesses) • writes texts for a variety of academic purposes (e.g., personal response to a reading, lab report, summary of a historical event) uses concrete details in writing to support main idea completes the writing process with assistance - uses a planning or pre-writing strategy (e.g., graphic organizer, topic sentence supporting details) timeline - organizes by chronological sequence - edits own work with assistance Grammar Nouns plural possessive forms of nouns (e.g. the boys' pen) simple use of gerunds: go + ing (e.g., They are going skating.); gerund with verbs of like/dislike (e.g., She hates studying.
-We love eating.); gerund as subject (e.g., Listening in class is easy .) • Pronouns reflexive: myself, yourself, himself, herself, ourselves, yourselves, themselves indefinite: some, no, any, every + body/thing Verbs past progressive (e.g., He was standing in line.); future progressive (e.g., I'll be looking at the mail.) consistent use of verb tenses (e.g., maintain the same verb tense in a sentent or paragraph) Adjectives irregular comparative/superlative (e.g., better/(the) best; worse/(the) worst) Transition Words and Phrases like/unlike, similar to/different from
+Punctuation uses commas for a variety of purposes attempts quotation mechanics Form; organization; writes notes using a model, template or graphic organizer content uses the 5Ws to explain an aspect of daily life or a current event can provide personal background information on work, education, and skills (e.g., strengths, weaknesses) • writes texts for a variety of academic purposes (e.g., personal response to a reading, lab report, summary of a historical event) uses concrete details in writing to support main idea • completes the writing process with assistance - uses a planning or pre-writing strategy (e.g., graphic organizer, topic sentence, supporting details) timeline - organizes by chronological sequence - edits own work with assistance Grammar Nouns plural possessive forms of nouns (e.g. the boys' pen) simple use of gerunds: go + ing (e.g., They are going skating.); gerund with verbs of like/dislike (e.g., She hates studying.
+We love eating.); gerund as subject (e.g., Listening in class is easy .)
+Pronouns reflexive: myself, yourself, himself, herself, ourselves, yourselves, themselves indefinite: some, no, any, every + body/thing Verbs past progressive (e.g., He was standing in line.); future progressive (e.g., I'll be looking at the mail.) consistent use of verb tenses (e.g., maintain the same verb tense in a sentence or paragraph) Adjectives irregular comparative/superlative (e.g., better/(the) best; worse/(the) worst) Transition Words and Phrases - like/unlike, similar to/different from